Canada Weather, climate and geography

 Best time to visit

 If you’re planning on skiing or enjoying winter sports, the best time to visit Canada is between December and April, though some resorts open as early as November and extend their seasons as late as June (or even July on Whistler’s glacier).
 If you want to enjoy the great outdoors without the snow, travel between May and September.
-Be aware however, that if there’s been heavy snowfall during the winter, some high-altitude hiking trails may be closed well into July.
-May, June and September are typically cheaper than July and August, but you’ll get the best of the weather in the latter two months.
+Be aware, however, that if there’s been heavy snowfall during the winter, some high-altitude hiking trails may be closed well into July.

-Canada is the second largest country in the world after Russia, covering an area of 9,984,670 sq km (3,855,103 sq miles).
-It is bordered to the west by the Pacific Ocean and Alaska, to the east by the Atlantic Ocean, to the northeast by Greenland (across the Nares Strait), and to the south by the ‘Lower 48’ states of the USA.
+Canada is the second-largest country by total area in the world after Russia, covering an area of 9,984,670 sq km (3,855,100 sq miles).
+It is bordered to the west by the North Pacific Ocean and Alaska in the northwest, to the east by the Atlantic Ocean, to the north by the Arctic Ocean, to the northeast by Greenland (across the Nares Strait), and to the south by the 'Lower 48' states of the USA.
 The polar ice cap lies to the north.

 The landscape is diverse, ranging from the Arctic tundra of the north to the great prairies of the central area.
 Westward are the Rocky Mountains, and in the southeast are the Great Lakes, the St Lawrence River and Niagara Falls.
 The country is divided into 10 provinces and three territories.